systemd/mkosi/mkosi.md

 `build`

-: This builds the image, based on the settings passed in on the command line or read from a `mkosi.default` file.
+: This builds the image, based on the settings passed in on the command line or read from a `mkosi.conf` file.
 This verb is the default if no verb is explicitly specified.
 This command must be executed as `root`.
 Any arguments passed after `build` are passed as arguments to the build script (if there is one).